Kai-the-great/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 </p>
 <p>
-While logged into the Domain Controller, Click the >start window and Click >Sever Manager > Then Click >Add roles and Features.
-Go Through the promts and ensure that the domain controller is selected for "Destination Sever".
-Under Sever Roles select; "Active Directory Domain Services", finish going through the prompts by clicking next and restart the Virtual Machine.
+While logged into the Domain Controller, click Start, then open Server Manager.
+Click Add Roles and Features and proceed through the setup prompts, ensuring the Domain Controller is selected as the Destination Server.
+Under Server Roles, select Active Directory Domain Services (AD DS), complete the remaining prompts, and restart the Virtual Machine when prompted.
 </p>
 <br